nirajkamal/Building-performance/README.md

 The parameters calculated using the above data are as follows:
 ## thermal comfort
-Tropical summer index; \n
+Tropical summer index;

 predicted mean vote;

 predicteed percentage dissatisfied;

 heat stress distribution;

-fan wind velocity required
+fan wind velocity required.

 ## thermal performance
 damping percentage;

 depreciation factor;

 time lag;

 thermal performance index;

-instantaneous damping
+instantaneous damping.

 other outputs include the maximum, minimum and average of all the readings on a daily basis.
 Using these parameters, the thermal performace of humanscapes habitat were calculated, and also strategies both active and passive were proposed to optimise the energy usage and thermal performance.